-Below are some of the questions frequently asked about volunteering for SANE.
+Below are questions frequently asked about volunteering for SANE.
 Rohima (right) Volunteer Welfare Officer, deals with all volunteer enquiries.

 1. What kind of volunteers does SANE need?